freedomofpress/securedrop-workstation/README.md

 - Within `sd-app`, the *SecureDrop Client* will open all submissions in the `sd-viewer` disposable VM.
 - `config.json.example` is an example config file for the provisioning process.
 Before use, you should copy it to `config.json`, and adjust to reflect your environment.
 - `sd-journalist.sec.example` is an example GPG private key for use in decrypting submissions.
 It must match the public key set on a SecureDrop server used for testing.
 Before use, you should copy it to `sd-journalist.sec`, or store the submission key used with your SecureDrop server as `sd-journalist.sec`.
+- `launcher/` contains the pre-flight updater component (`sdw-launcher`), which updates all TemplateVMs relevant to the SecureDrop Workstation prior to use, as well as the `sdw-notify` script, which reminds the user to update the system if they have not done so recently.

 ## Installation

 Installing this project is involved.
-It requires an up-to-date Qubes 4.0 installation running on a machine with at least 16GB of RAM (32 GB recommended).
+It requires an up-to-date Qubes 4.1 installation running on a machine with at least 16GB of RAM (32 GB recommended).
 You'll need access to a SecureDrop staging server as well.

 The project is currently in a closed beta, and we do not recommend installing it for production purposes.
 Documentation for end users is being developed [here](https://workstation.securedrop.org).
 The instructions below are intended for developers.

 ### Install Qubes

-Before trying to use this project, install [Qubes 4.0.4](https://www.qubes-os.org/downloads/) on your development machine.
+Before trying to use this project, install [Qubes 4.1.1](https://www.qubes-os.org/downloads/) on your development machine.
 Accept the default VM configuration during the install process.

 After installing Qubes, you must update both dom0 and the base templates to include the latest versions of apt packages.
 Open a terminal in `dom0` by clicking on the Qubes menu top-right of the screen and left-clicking on Terminal Emulator and run: